 Minimal physical effort is required to perform duties under typical office conditions.
 The employee is frequently required to sit, speak, hear, and use hands to operate equipment.
 Vision requirements include the ability to read routine and complex documents and use a computer.

-PRINCIPAL CLERK - SELECT BOARD
+PRINCIPAL CLERK - BOARD OF SELECTMEN

-Responsible administrative and office duties, supporting the operations of the Select Board; all other related work, as required.
+Responsible administrative and office duties, supporting the operations of the Board of Selectmen; all other related work, as required.